-If you're avoiding eggs because you eat a plant-based diet or simply to limit your intake of saturated fat and cholesterol, you have several options.
-Some substitutions work better than others depending on the recipe, but a little trial and error will help you determine which one works best with each dish.
-See the list below to learn which option I used in the vegan Chocolate Cranberry Zucchini Bread pictured here.
+Whether you're avoiding eggs because you eat a plant-based diet or if you're simply out of the darn things, you have several options to choose from.
+Some egg substitutions work better than others depending on the recipe, but a little trial and error will help you determine which one works best with each dish.
+From baked goods like muffins to breakfast items like pancakes, there's a whole bunch of egg substitutions out there (you're welcome, vegans!).
+See the list below to learn of our favorite egg replacements.

 - Banana: A half a mashed banana replaces one egg in a recipe for baking.
 This substitution works best in sweet muffins and yeast-free breads since the banana flavor is so strong.
 Aside from adding moisture to baked goods, using a banana adds potassium to the final product.